Tomasinjo/orca-energy-ha/README.md

 ## Home Assistant integration with Orca Energy
 Home Assistant Integration for Orca Energy Heat Pump.
-It was only tested with Duo 200 with Floor Heating and Mono with radiators.
+It supports models Mono and Duo with various configurations (floor, radiators, solar, DHW).

 ![alt text](dashboards/en-example.png?raw=true "")

 After installing and configuring the integration, [follow these instructions to import the dashboard](dashboards/)

 ## Requirements
 Orca Heat Pump should be accessible via network by HA.
 First test your access by connecting to http://{ip_addr_of_orca_hp}.
-You should see login prompt.
-Try default admin/admin credentials, it should let you in.
+Depending on firmware version, you might see either password prompt or just a generic landing page.

 ## Installation
 1. Add Integration